February 25, 2019

 What do Coors Light, Miller Lite, Budweiser, Stella Artois, Guinness, Sam Adams, Sierra Nevada, Sutter Home Merlot and Barefoot Cabernet Sauvignon all have in common?

-Aside from being some of the most-sipped alcoholic beverages, a new study found they all contain low levels of the herbicide glyphosate, the active ingredients in the weed killer Roundup.
+Aside from being some of the most-sipped alcoholic beverages on the planet, a new study found they all contain low levels of the herbicide glyphosate, the active ingredient in the weed killer Roundup.

-The beverage study was conducted by the grassroots advocacy group U.S. PIRG.
+The beverage study was conducted by the U.S. Public Interest Research Group, a grassroots advocacy group.